Tai Viet, Tai Dam

 Until the latter part of the 20th century Tai Viet didn't mark tones other than by the consonant class.
 Since then, however, 2 methods have developed.

-The Tai community in Vietnam developed an alternative approach, where tone is marked by ordinary spacing characters that are typed and stored after all other elements in the syllable.
+Vietnam The Tai community in Vietnam developed an approach where tone is marked by ordinary spacing characters that are typed and stored after all other elements in the syllable.

 Vowel sounds to characters